afsc-assessments/AK_Scenarios_For_SS/README.md

 E-mail: steve.barbeaux@noaa.gov
 Phone: ‪(206) 526-4211‬

-This function performs the 7 Alaska projection scenarios for Stock Synthesis 3 models.
+This function performs the 7 Alaska projection scenarios for Stock Synthesis 3 for tier 3 models.
 It runs the scenarios, saves them to the working directory, and produces stock figures for the projections.
 However, please note that this function could use some work on generalization and making the figures more suitable for assessment purposes.

 ## Usage